garvin-stack/IRremote/README.md

 - The getHTML() function generates the HTML code for the web page, which includes buttons for controlling the IR device.
 ## Troubleshooting
 - A fatal error occurred: Packet content transfer stopped (received 8 bytes).
+-- Avoid gpio pins 12 and 13
+- Failed to connect to ESP32: Wrong boot mode detected (0x13) -- Press boot button on ESP32 when uploading
 # License
 This project is licensed under the MIT License - see the LICENSE file for details.